 Image processing often involves tight interaction between algorithms and visualization.
 While there are a number of older tools available, leveraging GLVisualize seems to hold the greatest promise.
 This project might implement a number of interactive tools for region-of-interest selection, annotation, measurement, and modification.
 Software suites like OpenCV, ImageJ/Fiji, scikit-image, and Matlab might serve as inspiration.

-OpenCV is one of the pre-eminent image-processing frameworks, and there is an existing OpenCV wrapper.
-This project would update it for more recent versions of Julia and JuliaImages, convert it into a module, improve interoperability with pure-Julia image processing, and make further refinements to code and documentation.
-In areas of overlap between pure-Julia and OpenCV functionality, one would also implement a set of benchmarks for performance comparisons.
+OpenCV is one of the pre-eminent image-processing frameworks, and there are two existing OpenCV wrappers: https://github.com/JuliaOpenCV and https://github.com/maxruby/OpenCV.jl.
+This project would update one of these for more recent versions of Julia and JuliaImages, improve interoperability with pure-Julia image processing, and make further refinements to code and documentation.
+CxxWrap or Cxx are likely to be useful; prospective students may want to spend some time assessing the state of support for Julia 1.0.